 Deep in the Pays d’Auge (Normandy’s cider and cheese country) not far from the village of Camembert, Vimoutiers celebrates the humble apple in all its forms!
 Concerts, a funfair and brightly coloured floats all form part of the fun, as well as agricultural competitions, cider tastings and market stalls selling local produce.

 - 15-16 October 2022 – to be confirmed

 Apple juice, cider, calvados and pommeau lead the proceedings at this popular cider festival in Beuvron-en-Auge, situated on Normandy’s cider route and officially classed one of the ‘most beautiful villages in France’.
 Head to the village square and watch the cider connoisseurs press the apples, taste apple juice straight off the press, browse local produce at the many market stalls and enjoy the French equivalent of Morris dancing!.

-Château du Breuil apple festival
+Château du Breuil apple open days

 Head to the Château du Breuil’s fifth apple festival and have fun trying out the calvados and pommeau produced there (as ever, to be consumed in moderation), learning about the apple harvest in the orchards and browsing the chateau’s shop for those all-important souvenirs!